-- The site lies in the inner DEPZ for AWE Burghfield so the Council should not be allowing more residents in this area designation. - The associations of the site with the death of PC Harper - The site is not in a sustainable location. - Suggestion that the application description should make reference to 34 pitches, as they are double pitches. - Drainage concerns. - What about the ongoing costs to the Council taxpayer on the site security? - How will the site be managed in the future?
-What about enforcement issues? - It is not appropriate to spend this amount of money on just a few residents. - There is bad behaviour from the occupants and the local community do not wish to see this returning.
-There has been vandalism. - The site was an eyesore beforehand and it will be not help the local environment - Why should one section of the community be given such special privileges?
+- The site lies in the inner DEPZ for AWE Burghfield so the Council should not be allowing more residents in this area designation. - The associations of the site with the death of PC Harper. - The site is not in a sustainable location. - Suggestion that the application description should make reference to 34 pitches, as they are double pitches. - Drainage concerns. - What about the ongoing costs to the Council taxpayer on the site security? - How will the site be managed in the future?
+What about enforcement issues? - It is not appropriate use of public money. - Past behaviour from the occupants and the local community do not wish to see this returning.
+There has been vandalism. - The site was an eyesore beforehand and it will be not help the local environment - Why should one section of the community treated differently.